teomanasrintalih/teomanasrintalih/README.md

 <h3>👋 Hi, I'm Teoman</h3>

-- 👀 I’m currently working on the [VisualColor Project](https://github.com/teomanasrintalih/teBot).
+- 👀 I’m currently working on the [teBot Project](https://github.com/teomanasrintalih/teBot).
 - 🍻 You can contact me at: **teomanasrintalih@gmail.com**

 ---